 - (a) Complainants.
-Any person who has first-hand knowledge that there has been a violation of Sections 2-272 and 2-273 of this Article may allege such violations by submitting a Complaint.
+Any person who has first-hand knowledge that there has been a violation of Sections 2-272 and/or 2-273 of this Article may allege such violations by submitting a Complaint.
 The persons who may submit Complaints includes (but is not limited to) members of the Board of Ethics. - (b) Form.
 Complaints shall be written on, or accompanied by, a completed form promulgated by the City Auditor. - (c) Contents.
-A Complaint filed under this section must be in writing and under oath and must set forth in simple, concise, direct statements and must state: - (1) the name of the Complainant; - (2) the street or mailing address, email address, and the telephone number of the Complainant; - (3) the name of each person Accused of violating this Article; - (4) the position or title of each person Accused of violating this Article;

-- (5) the nature of the alleged violation, including (whenever possible) the specific provision of this Article alleged to have been violated; - (6) a statement of the facts constituting the alleged violation and the dates on which or period of time in which the alleged violation occurred; and - (7) all documents or other material available to the Complainant that are relevant to the allegation. - (d) Violation Alleged.
+A Complaint filed under this section must be in writing, under oath, must set forth in simple, concise, direct statements, and state: - (1) the name of the Complainant; - (2) the street or mailing address, email address, and the telephone number of the Complainant; - (3) the name of each person Respondent of violating this Article; - (4) the position or title of each person Respondent of violating this Article; - (5) the nature of the alleged violation, including the specific provision of this Article alleged to have been violated; - (6) a statement of the facts constituting the alleged violation and the dates on which, or period of time in which, the alleged violation occurred; and - (7) all documents or other material available to the Complainant that are relevant to the allegation. - (d) Violation Alleged.
 The Complaint must state on its face an allegation that, if true, constitutes a violation of this Article. - (e) Affidavit.
 A Complaint must be accompanied by an affidavit stating that the Complaint is true and correct or that the Complainant has good reason to believe and does believe that the facts alleged constitute a violation of this Article.
 The Complainant shall swear to the facts by oath before a Notary Public or other person authorized by law to administer oaths under penalty of perjury. - (f) Limitations Period.
 To be accepted, a Complaint must be brought within six (6) months of the Complainant becoming aware of the act or omission that constitutes a violation of this Article.
-A Complaint will not be accepted more than two (2) years after the date of the act or omission. - (g) Filing.
+A Complaint will not be accepted more than two (2) years after the date of the act or omission.
+Notwithstanding the foregoing, nothing in this subsection shall be Page 15 of 21 construed to extend the one (1) year limitation of activity applicable to Former City Officials.
+The time for filing a Complaint regarding an alleged violation of this Article where the alleged violation occurred after the Effective Date but before the Board of Ethics is empaneled shall be tolled and not begin to run until such time as the Board of Ethics is empaneled and its Rules of Procedure are confirmed by the City Council.

+- (g) Filing.
 Complaints shall be submitted to the City Auditor.
-Submission of Complaints may be made by hand delivery, by U.S. Mail, or email directed to an email address publicly listed by the City Auditor. - (h) Acceptance of Complaint.
-Within five (5) business days of receiving a Complaint, the City Auditor shall determine if it is administratively complete, and timely. - (1) Administratively Complete.
+Submission of Complaints may be made by hand delivery, U.S. Mail, or email directed to an email address publicly listed by the City Auditor. - (h) Acceptance of Complaint.
+Within five (5) business days of receiving a Complaint, the City Auditor shall determine if it is administratively complete and timely. - (1) Administratively Complete.
 A Complaint is administratively complete if it contains the information described above.
 If the Complaint is administratively complete, the City Auditor shall proceed as described in this Article.
-If the Complaint is incomplete the City Auditor shall send a written deficiency notice to the Complainant identifying the required information that was not submitted.
+If the Complaint is incomplete, the City Auditor shall send a written deficiency notice to the Complainant identifying the required information that was not submitted.